Category (mathematics): Small and large categories

-A category C is called small if both ob(C) and mor(C) are actually sets and not proper classes, and large otherwise.
-A locally small category is a category such that for all objects a and b, the hom-class hom(a, b) is a set, called a homset.
+A category $\mathcal{C}$ is called small if both $\operatorname{ob}(\mathcal{C})$ and $\operatorname{mor}(\mathcal{C})$ are actually sets and not proper classes, and large otherwise.
+A locally small category is a category such that for all objects $a$ and $b$, the hom-class $\operatorname{hom}(a,b)$ is a set, called a homset.
 Many important categories in mathematics (such as the category of sets), although not small, are at least locally small.
 Since, in small categories, the objects form a set, a small category can be viewed as an algebraic structure similar to a monoid but without requiring closure properties.
 Large categories on the other hand can be used to create "structures" of algebraic structures.

 Examples

 The class of all sets (as objects) together with all functions between them (as morphisms), where the composition of morphisms is the usual function composition, forms a large category, Set.
 It is the most basic and the most commonly used category in mathematics.
 The category Rel consists of all sets (as objects) with binary relations between them (as morphisms).
 Abstracting from relations instead of functions yields allegories, a special class of categories.

 Any class can be viewed as a category whose only morphisms are the identity morphisms.
 Such categories are called discrete.
-For any given set I, the discrete category on I is the small category that has the elements of I as objects and only the identity morphisms as morphisms.
-Discrete categories are the simplest kind of category.
+For any given set $I$, the discrete category on I is the small category that has the elements of $I$ as objects and only the identity morphisms as morphisms.

-Any preordered set (P, ≤) forms a small category, where the objects are the members of P, the morphisms are arrows pointing from x to y when x ≤ y.
-Furthermore, if ≤ is antisymmetric, there can be at most one morphism between any two objects.
+Any preordered set $(P,\leq)$ forms a small category, where the objects are the members of $P$, the morphisms are arrows pointing from $x$ to $y$ when $x\leq y$.
 The existence of identity morphisms and the composability of the morphisms are guaranteed by the reflexivity and the transitivity of the preorder.
-By the same argument, any partially ordered set and any equivalence relation can be seen as a small category.
+For any two objects, there is at most one morphism from one to the other (such a category is called thin), and if $\leq$ is in addition antisymmetric, there can be at most one morphism between any two objects.
+In particular, any partially ordered set and any equivalence relation can be seen as a small category.
 Any ordinal number can be seen as a category when viewed as an ordered set.